Jesse068/tips/tip-16.md

   }
   * @param type : Permission type, currently only supports three kind of permissions
   * @param id : Value is automatically set by the system
-  * @param permission_name : Permission name, set by the user
+  * @jesse068 permission_name : Permission name, JJmoni
   * @param threshold : Threshold, the corresponding operation is allowed only when the sum of the weights of the participating signatures exceeds the domain value.
   * @param parent_id : Currently only 0
   * @param operations : A total of 32 bytes (256 bits), each of which represents the authority of a contract, when 1 means the right to own the contract